by Susan Flantzer © Unofficial Royalty 2016

 The infant Willem III, Prince of Orange had an impressive royal genealogy.
 He was the great-grandson of Willem I, Prince of Orange, better known as William the Silent, the founder of the House of Orange-Nassau and the ancestor of the monarchy of the Netherlands.
 His maternal grandparents were King Charles I of England and Princess Henrietta Maria of France.
 His great-grandparents on his mother’s side were King James I of England/James VI of Scotland (son of Mary, Queen of Scots) and Princess Anne of Denmark (daughter of King Frederik II of Denmark), and King Henri IV of France and Marie de’Medici.

 In 1667, William was admitted to the Council of State of the Dutch Provinces.
-He made his first visit to England in 1670 where he met Mary, his eight-year-old first cousin, daughter of his uncle James, Duke of York (the future King James II of England), who was later to become his wife.
-William was appointed Stadtholder of the United Provinces in 1672, an office that had become practically hereditary in his family.
+His first visit to England was in 1670 where he met Mary, his eight-year-old first cousin, daughter of his uncle James, Duke of York (the future King James II of England), who later became his wife.
+William was appointed Stadtholder of the United Provinces in 1672, an office practically hereditary in his family.
 However, 1672 is known in Dutch history as Rampjaar (disaster year).
-The United Provinces were invaded by France under King Louis XIV in the Franco-Dutch War.
+France under King Louis XIV invaded the United Provinces in the Franco-Dutch War.
 William led the Dutch forces against the French and in 1678 he forced a peace with France in which the Dutch received all the terms they wanted.

-Back in England, Parliament refused to depose James but declared that having fled to France, James had effectively abdicated the throne and that therefore the throne had become vacant.
-James’s elder daughter Mary was declared Queen Mary II and she was to rule jointly with her husband William, who would be King William III.
+Back in England, Parliament refused to depose James but declared that having fled to France, James had effectively abdicated the throne.
+Therefore, the throne had become vacant.
+James’s elder daughter Mary was declared Queen Mary II and was to rule jointly with her husband William, who would be King William III.
 This overthrow of King James II is known as the Glorious Revolution.
 James was determined to regain the throne and landed in Ireland with a French force in 1689.
-He was defeated by his nephew William at the Battle of the Boyne on July 1, 1690, and was forced to withdraw once again to France where he lived in exile for the rest of his life.
+James’ nephew William defeated him at the Battle of the Boyne on July 1, 1690.
+James was forced to withdraw again to France where he lived in exile for the rest of his life.

 William and Mary were crowned at Westminster Abbey in London, England on April 11, 1689.
 Since they were joint sovereigns, a duplicate coronation chair and a duplicate set of regalia were required for the coronation ceremony.
 At previous coronations, monarchs had sworn to uphold the laws made by their ancestors.
 However, William and Mary swore to rule according to “the statutes in Parliament agreed upon and laws and customs of the same” and promised to uphold the Protestant reformed religion.

-On December 16, 1689, Parliament passed the Bill of Rights 1689 which limited the powers of the monarch and set out the rights of Parliament.
-The Bill of Rights 1689 along with the Act of Settlement 1701 are still in effect in the United Kingdom and Commonwealth realms although both have been amended by the Perth Agreement 2011 which took effect on March 26, 2015.
+On December 16, 1689, Parliament passed the Bill of Rights 1689 which limited the monarch’s powers and set out the rights of Parliament.
+The Bill of Rights 1689 and the Act of Settlement 1701 are still in effect in the United Kingdom and Commonwealth realms.
+However, both have been amended by the Perth Agreement 2011 which took effect on March 26, 2015.
 The Bill of Rights also confirmed the succession to the throne.
 Following the death of either William or Mary, the other was to continue to reign.
-Next in the line of succession would be any children of the couple, to be followed by Mary’s sister Anne and her children.
-Last in the line of succession stood any children William III might have had from any subsequent marriage.
-Beginning in 1690, William was often on military campaign in Europe and left Mary to reign.
+Next in the line of succession would be any children of the couple, followed by Mary’s sister Anne and her children.
+Last in the line of succession stood any children William III might have from any future marriage.
+Beginning in 1690, William was often on military campaigns and Mary was left to reign.
 She was not keen on assuming such power but did so with the advice of a nine-member Cabinet Council.

 William and Mary left a legacy in the United States.
 In 1693, William and Mary granted a royal charter to found the College of William and Mary, now in present-day Williamsburg, Virginia.
 It is the second oldest university in the United States after Harvard University and the only university in the United States with a royal charter.
 The College of William and Mary educated American Presidents Thomas Jefferson, James Monroe, and John Tyler and other key figures important to the development of the United States as a nation, including Supreme Court Chief Justice John Marshall, Speaker of the House of Representatives Henry Clay, sixteen members of the Continental Congress, and four signers of the Declaration of Independence.
 Another alumnus of The College of William and Mary is this writer’s son.